mariuspc/Power-BI-and-SQL-on-demand/README.md

 ![vPopulation](images/PBI-vPopulation.JPG)

-**Step 7**: build a Power BI report on top of the imported data and publish it to the Power Bi service
+**Step 7**: build a Power BI report on top of the imported data and publish it to the Power BI service

 **Step 8**: schedule a refresh for the dataset